agkoutoglou/TUIO-experiment/ReadMe.txt

 Fiducial 5 - Inserts an image in the x-y coordinates.
 Fiducial 5 - Inserts another one image in the x-y coordinates.
 Fiducial 10 - Adjusts length of the image by rotation

+Supports Community Core Vision solution for the simulator.